bjsilver/bag_wiki/docs/remote_access/mount_onedrive.md

 > Guide updated!
 > Richard Rigby recommends we don't mount OneDrive in our home directory since it's a networked drive.
 We can mount it on `/dev/shm` instead

+{: .important-title }
+> Update!
+> The old version of the `remote-spyder` script will no longer work as it used `remote-access.leeds.ac.uk`
+>
+> Please download the new script and follow the guide below to modify your `~.ssh/config` to get it working again

 To mount it automatically each time you login on a Linux machine, create a directory here:`/dev/shm/OneDrive-$USER`, and add the following code to your `~/.bashrc` file: